 Program Details

-• Many of the core IDEC classes are offered in the evening, making it possible to structure your studies in a part-time way.
+• Many of the core IDEC classes are offered in late afternoon evening, making it possible to structure your studies in a part-time way.
 It is important to note that there is a mandatory two to three month summer field research period in the summer following a student’s first year in the program.

 • The program only begins in fall.